 Benefits of Borax

-Borax (also known as sodium borate, sodium tetraborate, or disodium tetraborate) is popular among DIY-ers.
-It is a white, powder-like mineral.
 It is often used in DIY washing powder to soften water and help remove stains.
 Borax can help control ant problems (by mixing with sugar and sprinkling over tracks), and like citric acid, it is great at combating mould, especially when mixed into a paste with water and clove essential oil, and smeared over affected areas.
-It is even prescribed to some people (as a bath soak) to alleviate psoriasis, athlete’s foot and arthritis pain (there are some convincing testimonials floating around the net).
+It is even prescribed to some people, as a bath soak, to alleviate psoriasis, athlete’s foot and arthritis pain (there are some convincing testimonials floating around the net).

 Given the information I’ve mentioned above, you will need to draw your own conclusions.
 Something to bear in mind though, is that too many people are still resorting to toxic sprays, pastes and powders.
-Using an ingredient like borax in a washing powder or mould paste is a much better and less toxic option.
+Using an ingredient like borax in a washing powder or mould paste is a much better and less toxic option in my opinion.

 Based on my research and in my opinion, I believe borax is safe when used in wash-off type DIY recipes like washing powder and mould paste.
 Just don’t sprinkle it on your pancakes or use it as an ingredient in your face-mask or skin cream!
 Exercise common sense.